djalbat/highmark-cli/README.md

 npm install --global highmark-cli@latest
 ```

-Dependening on your setup you may need to prepend `sudo` to the above.
+Depending on your setup you may need to prepend `sudo` to the above.

 These are the commands and options: